Sonatrach

-Sonatrach (سوناطراك; Société Nationale pour la Recherche, la Production, le Transport, la Transformation, et la Commercialisation des Hydrocarbures) is the national state-owned oil company of Algeria.
+Sonatrach (Note: An acronym of Société nationale pour la recherche, la production, le transport, la transformation, et la commercialisation des hydrocarbures, literally "National Company for the Research, Production, Transport, Processing, and Marketing of Hydrocarbons") (/fr/; سوناطراك) is the national state-owned oil company of Algeria.
 Founded in 1963, it is known today to be the largest company in Africa with 154 subsidiaries, and often referred as the first African oil "major".
 In 2021, Sonatrach was the seventh largest gas company in the world.

 Overview

 Sonatrach is the 12th largest oil consortium in the world, with 154 subsidiaries operating over the entire oil value-chain from upstream, to midstream, and downstream activities.

 In 2002, its gross sales was 1,530 billion Algerian dinars for a net income of 175 billion.
 With approximately 120,000 workers, the company produced 30% of the GNP of Algeria.
 Annually it produced 206 million Tonne of Oil equivalent (ToE), including 24 million ToE, or 11.7% of total, for the Algerian domestic market.
 In 2021, the company's export revenues had increased by 75%, placing turnovers at US$35bn for the year compared to the US$20bn from the previous year.
 Vice-president, Rachid Zerdani, stated that the results can be explained by the "recovery of global economic activity in 2021".
 Production increased to 185 million ToE, resulting in export levels of 95 million ToE.
 Sonatrach employed over 53,000 employees, as well as more than 150,000 employed in its subsidiaries.

 Sonatrach operates the largest oil field in Algeria, Hassi Messaoud, which produced around 440000 oilbbl/d of crude in 2006.
 Sonatrach also operates the Hassi R'Mel field (north of Hassi Messaoud, south of Algiers), which produces around 180000 oilbbl/d of crude.
 Other major fields operated by Sonatrach include Tin Fouye Tabankort Ordo, Zarzaitine, Haoud Berkaoui/Ben Kahla, and Ait Kheir.

 Sonatrach operates over 2400 mi of crude oil pipelines in the country.
 The most important pipelines carry crude oil from the Hassi Messaoud field to export terminals.
 Sonatrach also operates oil condensate and LPG pipeline networks that link Hassi R'mel and other fields to Arzew.
 Sonatrach is expanding the Hassi Messaoud-Azrew pipeline, the longest in the country.
 The project entails a second, parallel line that will more than double the capacity of the existing line.

 Sonatrach has some concessions in Libya, Mauritania, Peru, Yemen and Venezuela.
 The company has also diversified into petrochemistry and the desalination of seawater.